 The office does not have a procurement plan.
 The total material of contracting procurement for the audit period 1 January 2020 to 31 March 2022 is $ 15.5 M covering consultants/experts, contracted services, equipment and maintenance, other expenses.
 Without a procurement plan, there is a risk of poor procurement planning and unrealistic timeline for PA and other temp personnel selection, not following up on receipt and quality of deliverables on a timely basis and of payment delays because of slow sign off by bank signatories results in loss of credibility with contractors, donors, partners, and senior management at HQ.

-There is a need to further analysed why with such big project portfolios that contracts are not submitted to Contract Committee for review.
+There is a need to further analyse why with such big project portfolios that contracts are not submitted to Contract Committee for review.
 Despite large project portfolio, procurement is relatively low.
 Very few contracts going through CC.

 The Office operates in an environment that is characterized by economic volatility, and a subculture exists whereby costs can be inflated.
 The AO and team do monitor this closely and have taken steps to diversify suppliers to discourage a dependency relationship being built especially for standard goods and services e.g., catering.